mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

-Now that we have `HttpClient` in place we can move on and implement more interesting services, such as `SendAndExpect[A]` which uses `HttpClient`.
+Now that we have `HttpClient` in place we can move on and implement more interesting services, such as `SendAndExpect[A]` which directly uses `HttpClient`.

 This will be a special service which: